Close Menu

 • How it works: A New Zealand organization must sponsor your visa application, proving the internship is for your specific educational development and that they have tried to find a New Zealander for the role.
 This requires more paperwork from the host company.

 • The Reality: Many smaller Kiwi companies are hesitant to navigate this sponsorship process for a short-term intern.
-Your chances increase significantly with larger multinationals, research institutions, or through established internship placement providers who act as intermediaries.
+Your chances increase significantly with larger multinationals or research institutions, or through established internship placement providers that act as intermediaries.

 3. The Student Visa Pathway